 Passover is a holiday about many things: rebirth, escaping the oppressor, welcoming the stranger.
 And also wine.
 It’s a lot about wine.
 If observing the

-When milk starts to smell off, it’s usually still perfectly fine to use in baking (for more, here's a deep dive into spoiled milk).
-As long as the milk doesn’t
+Can you cook or bake with sour milk?
+When milk starts to smell off, it’s usually still perfectly fine to use in baking (for more, here's a deep dive into

 Any parent of a sourdough starter deals with the discomfort of occasionally having to "discard" some of their growing, microbial, floury mass so it doesn't take